rhysd/actionlint/docs/checks.md

 <!-- Skip playground link -->

-Note that the usage of depreated inputs marked as 'required' are not reported as error because it is not possible to avoid using them.
+Note that the usage of deprecated inputs marked as 'required' are not reported as error because it is not possible to avoid using them.

 ---